 Maintaining the Beko Turkish Coffee Maker.

-The Beko is the Mr. Turkish Coffee machine, doing for Turkish, what Mr. Coffee did for the American cup.
-You add fine-ground Turkish coffee, water, sugar and optional spice choice to the pot, press a button and two minutes later you have Turkish coffee.
+The Beko is the Mr. Turkish Coffee machine, doing for Turkish, what Mr. Coffee did for the American cup: You add fine-ground coffee, water, sugar and optional spice choice to the pot, press a button and less than four minutes later you have Turkish coffee.

-But I’m seeing a lot of complaints on Amazon that the Beko stopped working after two months.
-I’ve had mine for two-and-half years and it still functions fine, making a morning pot nearly every day.
-I also had the first version of the Beko and it functioned fine as well.
+But I’m seeing a lot of complaints on Amazon that the Beko Turkish Coffee Maker stopped working after two months.
+I’ve had mine for four years and it still functions fine, making a morning pot every day.
+I also had the first version of the Beko that I passed onto my son and it functioned fine as well.

 How to maintain the Beko.